 885 of 900 found this interesting Interesting? |

 The lake Ryan crashes into was filmed at Lake Powell in Arizona, the same lake used for astronaut Taylor's crash in Planet of the Apes (1968).

 211 of 215 found this interesting Interesting? |

 The entire film was shot on digital cameras.
 However, Emmanuel Lubezki stated that the closing sequence, after Ryan lands back on Earth was shot in sixty-five millimetre in order to give a hyper-reality look.

-In the International Space Station, when Dr. Stone finds out there is a fire, besides the notebook monitor displaying the warning shows two photos of the screenwriter Jonás Cuarón and his family, and also a photo with reference to a short film Le voyage à travers l'impossible (1904) directed by Georges Méliès
+In the International Space Station, when Dr. Stone finds out there is a fire, besides the notebook monitor displaying the warning shows two photos of the screenwriter Jonás Cuarón and his family, and also a photo with reference to a short film The Voyage Across the Impossible (1904) directed by Georges Méliès

 After removing her suit in the Soyuz air lock Dr. Stone rests in a natural position, which in a zero gravity environment is the fetal position.
 The umbilical cord-like tubes surrounding her add to the symbolism of a helpless infant in the security of the womb.
 After the trauma of the beginning of the movie, Dr. Stone concedes that she is the sole survivor as she looks out over the eye of a hurricane.
 This is symbolic of her own situation - a moment of peace before the fire alarms go off and she is plunged back into desperate chaos.

 119 of 129 found this interesting Interesting? |